ethereum/ethereum-org-website/src/content/staking/withdrawals/index.md

 ## How do withdrawal payments work? {#how-do-withdrawals-work}

 Whether a given validator is eligible for a withdrawal or not is determined by the state of the validator account itself.
-No user input is needed at any given time to determine weather an account should have a withdrawal initiated or not—the entire process is done automatically by the consensus layer on a continuous loop.
+No user input is needed at any given time to determine whether an account should have a withdrawal initiated or not—the entire process is done automatically by the consensus layer on a continuous loop.

 ### Validator "sweeping" {#validator-sweeping}